alejandrozf/abcl-big-decimals/README.md

 CL-USER>
 ```

-There is also a way to reader macro to create quickly Big decimal objects (use with caution)
+There is also a way to reader macro to create quickly Big decimal objects (use with caution in the code)

 ```
 CL-USER> B12